Once-daily Dual Therapy for Proven BP Reduction1

-Register now to order samples, co-pay cards, and patient resources for your office.
+Register now to order samples, Pre-activated Savings Cards, and patient resources for your office.

 BENICAR (olmesartan medoxomil), AZOR (amlodipine and olmesartan medoxomil), and TRIBENZOR (olmesartan medoxomil, amlodipine, hydrochlorothiazide) are indicated for the treatment of hypertension to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including the class to which these drugs principally belong.
 There are no controlled trials demonstrating risk reduction with BENICAR, AZOR, or TRIBENZOR.